This post may contain affiliate links. Please read our disclosure policy.

 • Stir in the garlic and cook for an additional minute.

-• Add the zucchini and bell pepper, continuing to cook for an additional 2-3 minutes.
+• Add the zucchini and bell pepper, continuing to cook for 2–3 minutes, just until crisp-tender.

 • Stir in the lima beans and corn.
-Cook for 1-2 minutes and then stir in the tomatoes.
+Cook for 1–2 minutes, then stir in the tomatoes just until warmed through.

-• Remove the pan from the heat and transfer the succotash to a serving platter.
+• Remove the pan from the heat before sprinkling with green onions, parmesan, and basil.

 • Serve warm or at room temperature.